There is a lot to plan when taking your pet abroad. So we have put together some key points to help get you started.

 As a pet travel agency, PBS will be able to offer all the advice and support you need to ensure a smooth journey for your pet.
-With over 20 years experience, we are registered members of IATA, IPATA and DEFRA approved and we hold contracts with all of the airlines who fly pets in and out of the UK.
+With over 20 years experience, we are registered members of IATA, IPATA and DEFRA approved and we hold contracts with all of the airlines that fly pets in and out of the UK.

 We will also be on hand to assist with any emergencies such as flight delays or cancellations.
 We are contactable 24/7 and have two main offices at London Heathrow and London Gatwick.

-The first stage in taking your pet abroad would be obtaining your free quotation.
+The first stage in taking your pet abroad with us would be obtaining your free quotation.
 If you fill in our online quotation form we will then get back to you with an itemized quotation detailing everything you need to know about your pet’s journey!
 We will advise you on the most suitable airline and route for your pet, give details on the required pet travel crate size and explain exactly what paperwork and veterinary preparation is required- as well as providing you with an accurate cost.
 To ensure you have all the details you need to hand, we have a guide on how to book pet travel.

-All pets travelling by air will need an IATA approved travel crate.
-Once you have decided on the right pet travel agent to help, you need to think about getting your pet acclimatized to the airline approved travel crate as soon as possible.
+All pets travelling by air will need an IATA-approved travel crate.
+Once you have decided on the right pet travel agent to help, you need to think about getting your pet acclimatized to the airline approved pet carrier as soon as possible.
 At PBS Pet Travel, we will always deliver the travel crate to you as far in advance of travel as possible to allow your pet plenty of time to get used to it.
 This is an extremely important factor towards reducing stress on the day of travel and unfortunately, is something a lot of pet travel agents overlook!
 We send our crates on trackable, next-day delivery services to anywhere in the UK.

 When taking your pet abroad it is very important that you have the correct size crate for your pet’s flight.
 Your pet must have plenty of room to stand up, sit down, lay down and turn around – with at least three to four inches space spare all around.
 PBS will be able to advise you of the best size travel crate to use.
-We stock IATA approved travel crates in every size and can also build bespoke wooden crates for larger pets and specific crates for more unusual breeds such as birds and snakes.
-Please visit our Travel Kennel page for more information!
+We stock IATA-approved travel crates in every size and can also build bespoke wooden crates for larger pets and specific crates for more unusual breeds such as birds and snakes.

 You will need to start thinking about the necessary pet travel paperwork and veterinary preparation for your pet’s relocation.
 If you have not already been in touch with us, please fill in our online enquiry form and we will get right back to you with detailed information on the paperwork required for your destination.

-Cats and dogs travelling from the UK to Europe, will require a microchip, rabies vaccination & a 21 day wait after the rabies vaccination before they can travel – you can find out more about travelling from the UK to the EU here.
+Cats and dogs travelling from the UK to Europe, will require a microchip, rabies vaccination & a 21 day wait after the rabies vaccination before they can travel – for more information, visit our pet travel to Europe page.

 For cat and dog flights to Canada, your pet will need to have a current rabies vaccination, which can be recorded on a vaccination card issued by the vet, or a Pet Passport.
-Your pet will then need a check up with the vet, no more than 72 hours prior to travel and your vet will need to produce a ‘fit to fly’ letter.
+Your pet will then need a check-up with the vet, no more than 72 hours prior to travel and your vet will need to produce a ‘fit to fly’ letter.
 Find out more about pet travel to Canada.

 Cats and dogs travelling to destinations outside of Europe and America will generally require a DEFRA Export Health Certificate and sometimes, an import permit.
 PBS can assist you with the application of the DEFRA Export Health Certificate and we can also arrange pet import permits upon request.